opnsense/docs/source/manual/how-tos/nginx_header_hardening.rst

 Background Information
 ======================

-HTTP headers can control, what a web application is allowd to do and what it is not.
+HTTP headers can control what a web application is allowed to do and what it is not.
 This can be used to harden the web application against some **client side risks**.